AustenLamacraft/academic-kickstart/content/courses/tqm/jellium/index.md

 author: Austen Lamacraft
 draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
-type: weight  # Do not modify.
+type: book  # Do not modify.
 markup: pandoc
 weight: 130
 ---